By DAVID RAINER

 “You can’t kill him if you’re not in the woods,” he said.
 “When I hunt in the Midwest, I hunt from daylight to dark.
 I’ve gotten lazy when I come back home and I hunt an hour or two after daylight and an hour or two before dark.
 If the weather is right – good and cold – deer are going to move on and off all day.
 They’re not going to move all day, but they’ll move a little bit and lay down.
 Then a couple of hours later, he’s going to get up and cruise around again.
 So, if you’re in the camp, you can’t get him.”

-“This is the seventh or eighth year of a buck limit,” he said.
-“Now that they can only kill three (bucks), people are getting more selective instead of shooting everything that walks by.
+“Now that hunters can only kill three (bucks), people are getting more selective instead of shooting everything that walks by.
 People are more educated on what it takes to have a quality deer herd, and they’re letting these young bucks walk.
 Some clubs are even letting the three-year-olds walk.
-I think the proof is in the pudding, and you’re seeing big bucks falling all over the state.
-And the weather hasn’t been that great this year.”
+I think the proof is in the pudding, and you’re seeing big bucks falling all over the state."